Media Fund

 The Media Fund is a 527 group, active in U.S. politics, which supported Democrat John Kerry's campaign for President.
 It was formed in 2002, and is led by Harold M. Ickes, a former aide to President Bill Clinton.
 Its chief fundraiser is Ellen Malcolm, a former fundraiser for EMILY's List.
 Billionaire George Soros was among the largest donors to the Fund.
 According to the New York Times, the Media Fund raised $45 million to run issue ads in key swing states.
 The Media Fund is one of several 527 groups which supported Kerry; others include America Coming Together and MoveOn.org.
 After the election, the group experienced a dramatic drop in fundraising success; media reports speculated that major donors had given up on the organization, and were turning their attention to other, more long-term Democratic projects.

 Legal issues

-Following the campaign of John Kerry, the Federal Election Commission unanimously voted to levy a $580,000 fine against the Fund.
-The penalty was the seventh largest in FEC history.
-The FEC determined that more than 90 percent of the $60 million raised by the Media Fund came from labor unions, corporations or from donors who gave more $5,000 — all contributions barred by federal election rules.
-Lyn Utrecht represented the Media Fund in the settlement.
-Erik Smith, president of the Media Fund, would later issue a statement pointing out that the FEC settlement did not find his group in violation of the law.
-The FEC had already fined a number of the other major 527s for illegal spending during the 2004 elections, including the Democratic-leaning groups MoveOn.org and the George Soros-backed America Coming Together, as well as the Republican-supporting groups Progress for America Voter Fund and Swift Boat Veterans for Truth.
+The group was fined by the Federal Election Commission (FEC) in 2007.
+The $580,000 fine—the seventh highest the FEC had levied—resulted from a settlement between the fund and the regulator.
+Groups including the Republican National Committee and Bush's reelection team had complained to the FEC about election law violations.
+The FEC found that the Media Fund had improperly accepted contributions from unions and corporations as well as contributions from individuals over the $5,000 cap.
+According to a spokesperson, Media Fund did not admit to any wrongdoing in its settlement.